ApprenticeAI/frapy/docs/topics/architecture.rst

 Spiders
 -------

-Spiders are custom classes written by Scrapy users to parse responses and extract :ref:`items <topics-items>` from them or additional requests to follow.
+Spiders are custom classes written by Frapy users to parse responses and extract :ref:`items <topics-items>` from them or additional requests to follow.
 For more information see :ref:`topics-spiders`.